Imanolgum/YodAI/src/baby_yodai/README.md

 ## Description

-This model is a simple Pre-Trained Decoder only Transformer.
+This model is a Pre-Trained Transformer architecture that implements character-level tokenization.
+The model was trained for 10,000 iterations using the custom `baby_yodai.txt` dataset located in the `data/baby_yodai/` directory.

 ## Example Output